elibroftw/blog.elijahlopez.ca/content/posts/canada.md

 be able to be completed in 3 months, there should be lots of free time mixed in so that people don't lose their minds.
 Since the program can be completed in 3 months, an extra 2 weeks of bonus or specialized education should be added for people who completed the education on time while the people who lagged behind, can catch up on their basics.
 This is perfect because a) does not stop the progress of fast learners b) gives slower people more time to learn.

-### Education

-The education system should be so good that it won't require the attendence of students, BUT lack of attendance would result in a semi-annual checkup on the family.
-An ignorant person can get by easily if their parents are loaded, but will suffer tremendously if their parents do not earn enough money for the kid to live off of for the rese of their life.

-So what is "so good."
-Good question, I will leave it as an exercise for the reader. i.e. this is a TODO since like I said at the beginning, this article is a collection of thoughts on Canada that come to mind.
-I try to keep it as articulate and cohesive as possible, rather than a complete word vomit.
-And of course, I try to add some of my quirks and humor.